 Some of the best fall flowers include mums, pansies, black-eyed Susans, and dahlias.
-There are many others, but when people think of fall, they immediately think of these iconic varieties.
+Of course, there are many others, but when people think of fall, they immediately think of these iconic varieties.

 Do I need to put down mulch in the fall?

 It’s great to put down mulch in the fall.
-Mulch acts as a natural weed barrier, it keeps plants hydrated, and it helps protect roots from cold temperatures.
+Mulch acts as a natural weed barrier.
+It keeps plants hydrated and helps protect roots from cold temperatures.
 You can use either natural or rubber mulch to benefit your plants.

 Which fall plants attract birds?